Control bandwidth usage with QoS policies in Windows 11

 View, edit, delete, and audit QoS policies

-In the results view, when multiple policies with the same name exist in different GPOs, the one from the GPO with the highest priority is applied.
-All other conflicting policies are lower priority are not applied.
-This report makes it easier to detect what is actually in force and if there are overlaps.
+In the results view, when multiple policies with the same name exist in different GPOs, the policy with the highest priority is applied.
+The other conflicting policies with lower priority are not applied.
+This report makes it easier to identify what is actually in effect and whether there are any overlaps.

 QoS Policy Priority Rules

-On outgoing TCP/UDP traffic, you can only apply one QoS policy at a time; there are no cumulative effects (e.g., throttling). they do not add up).
-To resolve conflicts, politics with conditions prevails more specific according to these rules:
+For outbound TCP/UDP traffic, only one QoS policy can be applied at a time; there are no cumulative effects (for example, limitations do not stack ).
+To resolve conflicts, the policy with the most specific conditions prevails , according to these rules:

-By network quintuple we mean: source IP, destination IP, source port, destination port and protocol (TCP/UDP).
-If two policies match, the one that specifies more fields or a more specific value wins.
-Within the fivefold, the order of priority is: Source IP > Destination IP > Source port > Destination port > Protocol.
+The network quintuple consists of: source IP address, destination IP address, source port, destination port, and protocol (TCP/UDP).
+If two policies match, the one that specifies more fields or a more specific value takes precedence.
+Within the quintuple, the order of priority is: source IP address > destination IP address > source port > destination port > protocol.
 For example, 192.168.4.1 has higher priority than 192.168.4.0/24.

 Advanced QoS Settings